Operating a Legal Practice

 If you are commencing as a Barrister you need to lodge a Form F and a Barrister Practice Profile.

-If you or your practice (in any form) receives trust money, you must maintain a trust account with an approved authorised deposit-taking institution (ADI).
-ADI’s currently approved are:
+If you or your practice (in any form) receives trust money that is required to be deposited in a trust account, you must establish and maintain a general trust account in this jurisdiction with an approved authorised deposit-taking institution (ADI).
+The account type must be a Statutory Trust Account and the ADI’s currently approved are:

 - Adelaide & Bendigo Bank